Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 You may check the status of your request at any time by visiting americanexpress.com/inquirycenter.
 We are grateful for the service and devotion you have shown to our country.

 You may be asked to provide a copy of your orders.
-If you are asked, just upload the orders to the secure AMEX site as requested.
+If you are asked, just upload the orders to the secure Amex site as requested.

 Redact any information you don't feel comfortable sharing with them, but remember they already have your Social Security number!

-The AMEX SCRA review process usually takes 2-3 weeks to complete.
+The Amex SCRA review process usually takes 2-3 weeks to complete.
 If you are charged an annual fee in that time, AMEX will refund it.

 Recently my wife applied for the SCRA benefits as a military spouse.
 She applied on Feb 27 and the case was closed 4 March, so only 5 days with a weekend in the middle.

-Here is the response you want to see from AMEX:
+Here is the response you want to see from Amex:

 Dear Spencer,